christiansheridan/DiceyLab/README.md

-# Kris-Tof Dice Toss
+# Kris-Tof Sheridan.Christian.Dice Toss

-Create a `Dice` class that acts like a set of N random-tossed dies.
+Create a `Sheridan.Christian.Dice` class that acts like a set of N random-tossed dies.
 ```
-Dice dice = new Dice(2); // for craps
+Sheridan.Christian.Dice dice = new Sheridan.Christian.Dice(2); // for craps
-Dice dice = new Dice(5); // for yatzee
+Sheridan.Christian.Dice dice = new Sheridan.Christian.Dice(5); // for yatzee

 Integer toss = dice.tossAndSum();
 ```
-make a couple unit tests for the Dice class.
+make a couple unit tests for the Sheridan.Christian.Dice class.

-Create a tracking class `Bins` that can be used to track the results of dice tosses.
+Create a tracking class `Sheridan.Christian.Bins` that can be used to track the results of dice tosses.

 ```
-Bins results = new Bins(2, 12); // for bins from 2..12
+Sheridan.Christian.Bins results = new Sheridan.Christian.Bins(2, 12); // for bins from 2..12
 Integer numberOfTens = results.getBin(10); // returns the number of tens in the 10 bin
 results.incrementBin(10); // should increment bin # 10

 ```
-make a couple unit tests for the Bins class.
+make a couple unit tests for the Sheridan.Christian.Bins class.
 Your test methods should follow this template:

     in the tests
     Create a new Bin